-Ad Fontes seeks to offer clubs and activities that engage student interest, enhance student fellowship and further the intellectual and spiritual development of our students.
-There are clubs for all interests and skills – arts, science and technology, community service, public speaking and debate, and Latin.
+Ad Fontes seeks to offer clubs and activities that engage student interest, enhance student fellowship and further the intellectual and spiritual development of our students. ember, early February, and late April.

 Play Reading Club (Grades 7-12) – Linda Mathwin

 The Play Reading club is for students who cannot get enough plays!
 Lovers of the theatre or of literature meet together to share lunch in a joyful, relaxed setting and read the selected play.
 Laughter, joking, and curiosity characterize this club; we enjoy the rich beauty of the written word.
 Plays read recently include: A Winter’s Tale, Antony and Cleopatra, Electra, King Lear, and The Cherry Orchard.
 This year’s plans include The Importance of Being Earnest and King John, along with an evening outing in November to see King John performed at the Folger Shakespeare Theatre in Washington, D.C.